lucasFelixSilveira/carla/docs/carla.md

 };
 ```

-- `bound` is used when the field needs to be accessible to the sound code block of the struct (First block).
+- `bound` is used when the field needs to be accessible to the dynamic code block of the struct (first block).
 Example:

 this will give error:
 ```carla